 AI marking is not a replacement for your professional judgement — it's a tool that handles the heavy lifting so you can focus on what matters.

 Our accuracy benchmarks are based on formal examination papers, but Graded Pro is built for everyday marking across all types of student work.
-The same AI that matches chief examiner standards on exam scripts delivers consistent, rubric-linked feedback on:
+The same AI that matches examiner standards on exam scripts delivers consistent, rubric-linked feedback on:

 Wherever there's a rubric or mark scheme, Graded Pro delivers accurate, detailed feedback — whether the stakes are high or the goal is simply helping students learn from their work.